Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 Counselor, right.
 Trying to understand, like, oh, I'm going for a PhD.

 The ideal norm is to be the empowered woman that doesn't need to get married, or so one of these clashes are to ramble.
-But all of these clashes you can to be a good customer means to.
+But all of these clashes you can to be a good counsellor means to.

 Be able to make a space for someone to not feel judged or misunderstood in those spaces.
 This is your space you know best how to address those challenges, but I think.